andreoss/kernel-overlay/README.md

 ```

 By default, this overlay replaces the default kernel package.

-To use a specific one, specify it in`configuration.nix`.
-For example
+To use a specific kernel, set it in configuration.nix.
+For example:

 ```
   boot.kernelPackages = pkgs.linuxPackages_4_14;